bigfanjs/art/README.md

 ### useUpdate

 The useUpdate hook can be used to imperatively control animations.
-The update is started as soon as you call the start method. the start method accpets a function which when called it will be passed a time argument that represents the high-resolution timestamp that indicates the current time. useUpdate will return an instance that must be passed to the update prop of the element that you want to update.
+The update is started as soon as you call the start method. the start method accpets a function which when called will be passed a time argument that represents the high-resolution timestamp that indicates the current time. useUpdate will return an instance that must be passed to the `update` prop of the element that you want to update.

+`useUpdate` recieve the following configs:

 #### offsets